-Implementation of SLM practices has been shown to increase the productivity of land (Branca et al. 2013) and to provide good economic returns on investment in many different settings around the world (Mirzabaev et al. 2015).
-Giger et al. (2018) showed, in a meta study of 363 SLM projects over the period 1990 to 2012, that 73% of the projects were perceived to have a positive or at least neutral cost-benefit ratio in the short term, and 97% were perceived to have a positive or very positive cost-benefit ratio in the long term (robust evidence, high agreement).
-Despite the positive effects, uptake is far from universal.
-Local factors, both biophysical conditions (e.g., soils, drainage, and topography) and socio-economic conditions (e.g., land tenure, economic status, and land fragmentation) play decisive roles in the interest in, capacity to undertake, and successful implementation of SLM practices (Teshome et al. 2016; Vogl et al. 2017; Tesfaye et al. 2016; Cerdà et al. 2018; Adimassu et al. 2016).
-From a landscape perspective, SLM can generate benefits, including adaptation to and mitigation of climate change, for entire watersheds, but challenges remain regarding coordinated and consistent implementation (medium evidence, medium agreement) (Kerr et al. 2016; Wang et al. 2016a).
+- 1 There are important differences in terms of labour and capital requirements for different technologies, - 2 and also implications for land tenure arrangements.
+Agronomic measures and soil management require - 3 generally little extra capital input and comprise activities repeated annually, so have no particular - 4 implication for land tenure arrangements.
+Mechanical methods require substantial upfront investments - 5 in terms of capital and labour, resulting in long lasting structural change requiring more secure land - 6 tenure arrangements (Mekuriaw et al. 2018).
+Agroforestry is a particularly important strategy for SLM - 7 in the context of climate change because the large potential to sequester carbon in plants and soil and - 8 enhance resilience of agricultural systems (Zomer et al. 2016). - 9 Implementation of sustainable land management practices has been shown to increase the productivity - of land (Branca et al. 2013) and to provide good economic returns on investment in many different - settings around the world (Mirzabaev et al. 2015).
+Giger et al (2018) showed in a meta study of 363 - projects over the period 1990 to 2012 that 73% of the projects were perceived to have a positive or at - least neutral cost/benefit ratio in the short term, and 97% were perceived to have a positive or very - positive cost/benefit ratio in the long term (robust evidence, high agreement).
+Despite the positive - effects, uptake is far from universal.
+Local factors, both biophysical conditions (e.g. soils, drainage, and - topography) and socio-economic conditions (e.g. land tenure, economic status, and land fragmentation) - play decisive roles in the interest in, capacity to undertake, and successful implementation of sustainable - land management practices (Teshome et al. 2016; Vogl et al. 2017; Tesfaye et al. 2016; Cerdà et al. - 19 2018; Adimassu et al. 2016).
+From a landscape perspective, sustainable land management can generate - benefits, including adaptation to and mitigation of climate change, for entire watersheds, but challenges - 21 remain regarding coordinated and consistent implementation (Kerr et al. 2016; Wang et al. 2016a). - 22 (medium evidence, medium agreement)